jeffsasaki/wildfire-monitor/README.md

 * To keep security in mind, it obfuscates the base URL.
 * CSV Download is based on the data shown in the table.
 * .env file is downloaded externally to obfuscate original endpoint.
 While this approach is not fully secure, this would ideally be kept as a secret or a secure config store.
-* CI is simplified to running unit test and cypress on push via Github Actions.
+* CI is simplified to running unit tests via Github Actions.